-Purpose: to maintain the supervision system and help subsidise the costs of educating TH students.
+Purpose: to maintain the supervision system and help subsidise the costs of educating Trinity Hall students.

 Why support teaching?

-- A College Teaching Fellowship (CTO) requires an annual income of £50,000 (stipend and associated costs), or endowment funding of £1.25 million.
+A College Teaching Officer (CTO) requires an annual income of £50,000 (stipend and associated costs), or endowment funding of £1.25 million.

-- A Research Fellowship requires an annual income of £40,000 (stipend and associated costs) for a three-year period, or endowment funding of £1.5 million.
+A Research Fellowship requires an annual income of £40,000 (this covers the stipend and associated costs) for a three-year period, or an endowment funding of £1.5 million.

 UTOs are appointed and funded by the Faculty or Department, but often seek College membership.

 The majority of the 60 members of our Governing Body are University Teaching Officers, and this is a relatively small in relation to the demands placed upon their time and their desire to maintain the highest possible standards.
 UTOs salaries are in the main paid for by the University, although the College provides them with a stipend for the teaching they carry out for the College.